-The MEL in Resource Engineering Management is a 12-month, full-time program at the UBC Okanagan campus in Kelowna.
+The MEL in Resource Engineering Management is a 12-month, full-time program starting in January at the UBC Okanagan campus in Kelowna.

 Many of the courses you take will adopt a flipped classroom format.
 This means that you will be expected to review course content ahead of classroom time, through readings or watching lecture videos.
 During classroom time, you’ll be engaged in discussions and activities to apply what you’ve learned.
 This could include case studies, group project work, and experiments and demonstrations.

 Industries, hazardous waste sites, and various engineering projects pose significant risks to the public health and to the environment.
 Risk assessment is a tool to characterize and quantify risk, whereas risk management attempts to reduce and control risk factors.
 Environmental risk analysis finds cost-effective solutions for bringing risk to an “acceptable” level.
 This course will discuss various methodologies and tools used in environmental risk analysis.

 Develop skills for leading complex multidisciplinary projects by using management processes that include: project management frameworks, standards, planning, scheduling and estimating, communication and risk management.
 Case studies in industry-relevant project management will be incorporated into the course.
 This course is collaboratively delivered with the Faculty of Commerce and Business Administration.